Skip to main content

 • OS: Linux, macOS, Windows

-pyfory provides a Python-native serialization mode that offers the same functionality as pickle/cloudpickle, but with significantly better performance, smaller data size, and enhanced security features.
+pyfory provides a Python native mode for Python-only payloads.
+It is optimized for Python's type system and offers the same object surface as pickle/cloudpickle, but with significantly better performance, smaller data size, and enhanced security features.

-To use Python-native mode, create Fory with xlang=False.
-This mode is optimized for pure Python applications:
+To use Python native mode, create Fory with xlang=False.
+Use this mode when replacing pickle or cloudpickle for pure Python applications:

 import pyfory